aurelia/aurelia/docs/user-docs/developer-guides/migrating-to-aurelia-2/README.md

 ### Scope selection

-In v2, when trying to bind with a non-existent property, the closest boundary scope will be selected, instead of the immediate scope of the binding (v1 behavior).
+In v2, when trying to bind with a non-existent property, the closest boundary scope (scope of the owning custom element) will be selected, instead of the immediate scope of the binding (v1 behavior).

 ### Internal binding property `observeProperty` has been renamed to `observe`